 What will I be doing?

-Thursday is the day another author joins me in the Thursday Throng and where they get the chance to be in the spotlight and present their work to an entirely new audience.
+I’ve started revisiting my book marketing posts and, on Thursdays another author joins me in the Thursday Throng and where they get the chance to be in the spotlight and present their work to an entirely new audience.

 Why you might be interested

-Over the years I’ve written seven books including LinkedIn Made Easy and 101 Handy Hints for a Happy Hysterectomy (yes, that really is the title!) and I was invited to become a Fellow of the Royal Society of Arts as a result of my work on sustainable uses of the Internet technologies!
+Over the years I’ve written eight books including LinkedIn Made Easy and 101 Handy Hints for a Happy Hysterectomy (yes, that really is the title!) and I was invited to become a Fellow of the Royal Society of Arts as a result of my work on sustainable uses of the Internet technologies!
 I’m also the founder of the Hysterectomy Association – a social enterprise dedicated to providing timely, impartial and appropriate information and support to women.

 You can contact me by any of the following means:

-Or by leaving a comment on the post below.
+Or by leaving a comment below.